 In one of our early Google Now rumors, we described the possibility of "inferred events," or events that Google would grab from your Gmail (or other Google services) and present as a card in Google Now, with the option to add an entry to your calendar.

 Today, it looks like the service is being switched on for some users, with Gmail being the first target (as we speculated previously).
+As expected, Now pulls information from Gmail to create a handy card, asking if you'd like the event to be added to the calendar associated with your account.
+Users can also choose whether they want this functionality in the "everything else" section of Now's settings.
 Read More

 It's hard not to be excited about the future of Google Now.
 It's already an incredibly powerful tool, on its way to being a do-anything personal assistant, and we've heard tell of even more functionality from bill pay reminders to inferred events entries to contact-based reminders.